Jimbly/dcjam2024/Jimb-TODO.md

 * realtime or turn based outside of combat?

 TODO
-* combat
-  * show everything
-* add a BACK type attack
-* Combat should trigger when you're on the same tile, not adjacent (otherwise door problems!)?
 * replace heroes after combat
 * insanity
   * add meter (full height, to be able to show permanent damage?
 Or `75/97`?)